George-Elias/Model-Portfolio-Project/README.md

-# Optimised Indian Equity and Debt Mutual Fund Portfolio
+# Mean-Variance Optimised Equity and Debt Mutual Fund Portfolio

 ## Objective
 This project mirrors the analytical workflow of a junior buy-side analyst evaluating equity mutual funds for different investor profiles.